DaBluePiano/sidneys-notes/content/03 Music/Piano/AMusA/General Knowledge/General Lavine Excentric - C Debussy/General Lavine - Excentric - Claude Debussy.md

 ## Compositional Style

 Debussy's musical style has an affinity with two other characteristically French genres - the *impressionist* painters (eg. Monet, Manet and Degas) and the *symbolist* writers (eg. Verlaine and Mallarmé).
 The label 'impressionist' is the one most commonly applied to Debussy's music (in spite of the fact that the composer himself objected to it).
-It is a very imprecise term; Oscar Thompson attempted to define it as applying to art which aims to 'suggest rather than depict... to interpret a fugitive impression rather than to seize upon and fix the permanent reality'.
-The visual artists of this school frequently explored the effects of light and water in their work, often resulting in a general haziness of outline; much of Debussy's music similarly has a vagueness n its harmony, rhythm and formal outline, and an interest in the sensuous aspect of sound.
-Symbolist poetry is subtle and suggestive, concise, and understated in its emotions and having a free and lyrical approach to meter.
-The opera *Palléas et Mélisande*, many songs and the titles of some piano pieces are based on the work of symbolist writers.

 # Piece

+## Characteristics of the Piece

+- Frequent use of 7th and 9th chords
+- Parallel movement of chords
+- Use of parallel 5ths in the bass
+- Pedal points
+- Rhythmic fluidity

 ## Debussy's Preludes for Piano